dkamalov/csvFile/README.md

 For task 3 I decided to do an occurence counter to see how many times a word appears in a given document.
 I always liked these, especially with classical books because it was funny.
 It could also be useful as well to data analysts.
 I made the $word and $filename like that so that any word/file an work.

+For Reference :
+                  Shell Script Lab 5 is the log for the first task.
+                  DAMIRLOG is the log for the final task.
+                  Thank you.